SenorClumsy/SenorClumsy/README.md

 - 👋 Hi, I’m @SenorClumsy
-- 👀 I’m interested in ur mom
+- 👀 I’m interested in Robert
-- 🌱 I’m currently learning how to suduce you mom
+- 🌱 I’m currently learning how to suduce Robert
-- 💞️ I’m looking to collaborate on your mom
+- 💞️ I’m looking to collaborat with Robert
-- 📫 How to reach me  ask your mom
+- 📫 How to reach me sharkydavy11@gmail.com also dm Robert

 <!---
 SenorClumsy/SenorClumsy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.